Your First Move?

 Wrong Opening Moves

-Some opening move mistakes will cause your Amazon.com or Walmart account not to be approved; for example, using a different address on your new Amazon.com account than on your bank account.
-Our training with Amazon Seller Central reps has helped clarify the requirements.
+Some opening move mistakes will cause your Amazon.com or Walmart account not to be verified or suspended; for example, using a different address on your new Amazon.com account than on your bank account.
+Our training with Amazon Seller Central reps has helped clarify the requirements to avoid extra verification.
+Real utility bills are not cheap.

 Expanding to the U.S.